Preocts/python-src-template/README.md

 This repo has a Makefile with some quality of life scripts if your system supports `make`.

-- `install` : Clean all artifacts, update pip, install requirements with no updates
 - `update` : Clean all artifacts, update pip, update requirements, install everything
 - `build-dist` : Build source distribution and wheel distribution
-- `clean-pyc` : Deletes python/mypy artifacts
+- `clean-artifacts` : Deletes python/mypy artifacts including eggs, cache, and pyc files
 - `clean-tests` : Deletes tox, coverage, and pytest artifacts
 - `clean-build` : Deletes build artifacts
 - `clean-all` : Runs all clean scripts